The standard cohomology of regular Courant algebroids: The minimal model and the standard cohomology

 As a starting point, we fix a triple $(j,\nabla^F,\nabla^B)$ and the associated metric connection $\nabla$ compatible with $\Psi$ as in Lemma~\ref{Lem:F-connection on E}.
 Denote by $(\E = T^\ast[2]M \oplus E[1], \omega_{g,\nabla}, \Theta)$ the corresponding Hamiltonian $2$-algebroid.
 Now the vector space $\Cst^n(E)$ consisting of degree $n$ elements in $C^\infty(\E)$ has a decomposition

-The behaviour of the homological vector field $d_E$ on $\Cr^\bullet(E)$ is explained in the previous section.
+The behaviour of the homological vector field $d_E$ on $\Cr^\bullet(E)$ has been explained in the previous section.
 To investigate $d_E$ on $\Cst^\bullet(E)$ under the above decomposition, it suffices to consider the restriction of $d_E$ on $\Gamma(\widehat{S}B([-2]) )$.
 Recall that the normal bundle $B$ admits a canonical $F$-module structure, known as the Bott-$F$-connection, defined by

 for all $x \in \Gamma(F), b \in \Gamma(B)$.
 Meanwhile, the ample Lie algebroid $A_E$ of $E$ is now identified with the standard one $L(\nabla^\G, R)$.
 The Bott $F$-connection $\nabla^{\operatorname{Bott}}$ extends to a flat $A_E$-connection $\widetilde{\nabla}$ on $B$ simply by setting